 Some people criticise medical herbalism saying there is not much scientific evidence to support its use.
 Certainly, herbs do not have the same research funding enjoyed by conventional medications.
 In fact, it is not true to say there is no evidence of efficacy.
 Many herbal products show benefits in several hundreds of research studies.
 For example, clinical trials of medicinal herbs such as ginseng, echinacea, st john's wort, garlic or turmeric show potent health benefits.

 In addition, if we include evidence from traditional medicine and from treatment in herbal practice from a qualified herbal practitioner, then there is lots of evidence of efficacy.

 How herbal remedies are used

-Herbal remedies promote balance in the body.
+Herbal preparations promote balance in the body.
 They help the body to resist infection or reject illness.
 A plant remedy generally, but not always, will have a gentle action on the body.
-Therefore, herbs may be especially suitable for healing chronic ill health.
+Therefore, medicinal herbs may be especially suitable for healing chronic ill health.
 Not necessarily having a dramatic effect but encouraging gradual healing over time.

 Safety of herbal medicine

 All things considered, one of the great benefits of plant medicine is that most are safe and gentle.
 After all, they are generally without toxic side effects.
 Even with use over a long period of time.

 So, with appropriate use and in normal therapeutic doses, medicinal herbs are safe, with minimal risk.
 However, all plants may produce allergic reactions in some people.
 So, caution is necessary when using herbal medicine for children, during pregnancy or while breastfeeding.
 Older people or critically ill people should also take extra care.
 A herbal practitioner with clinical training in western herbal medicine understands which herbal products to use with an individual patient.